opengisch/qgis-plugin-ci/docs/usage/cli_changelog.md

 ## Requirements

 The `CHANGELOG.md` file must follow the convention [Keep A Changelog](https://keepachangelog.com/).
 For example, see this [repository changelog](https://github.com/opengisch/qgis-plugin-ci/blob/master/CHANGELOG.md).
-If your format is different, you must use a different `changelog_regexp` expression to parse it in your settings.

 ## Use cases